rcs-business-messaging/rbm-api-examples/nodejs/dialogflow-integration/rbm-integration-module/README.md

 ## Dialogflow custom payload templates

-`dialogflow-templates/` contains templates that you can add to youer Dialogflow project.
+`dialogflow-templates/` contains templates that you can add to your Dialogflow project.
 These define the message formats currently supported by this integration model.

 ## Further thoughts